phenriot/BloodPaTH/README.md

 ## Contact

-If you have any question, please reach the author <a href="mailto:paul.henriot@protonmail.com">Paul Henriot</a>
+If you have any questions, please reach the author <a href="mailto:paul.henriot@protonmail.com">Paul Henriot</a>